MathHubInfo/Frontend/README.md

 # By default the webpack-dev-server expects a corresponding API
 # to run on http://localhost:9000/:mathhub/.
-# This URL can be changed using the MMT_URL variable, e.g. like so:
+# This URL can be changed using the LIBRARY_URL variable, e.g. like so:
-yarn cross-env MMT_URL=https://mmt.mathhub.info/:mathhub/ dev
+yarn cross-env LIBRARY_URL=https://mmt.mathhub.info/:mathhub/ dev

 # Furthermore, in case no MMT is running, a Mock Client exists during development.
 # This can be enabled like so:
-yarn cross-env MMT_URL= dev
+yarn cross-env LIBRARY_URL= dev

 # For convenience two shortcuts exist:
 yarn devmock